iscaswcm/How_to_Use_CudaTracerLib_on_Linux_Like_OS/README.md

 example how to use CudaTracerLib, CudaTracerLib see  https://github.com/hhergeth/CudaTracerLib,

 Features:

-    A compliete example how to use CudaTracerLib library, and with a carlibration in shell.
+    A complete example how to use CudaTracerLib library, and with a carlibration in shell.

 How to use: